palashjain71/TestTask/README.md

 ## Usage

-To run all modules, navigate to TestTask directory and run on command prompt :
+To run all modules, navigate to your TestTask directory and run on command prompt :

  `mvn clean install`

 ## Reporting

-Reports for API test run module are written into `/Reports/{Today's Date}/` directories after a successful run.
+Reports for API test run module are written into `/Reports/{Today's Date}/` directories after a successful/failure run.

 API acceptance tests result in a HTML report for each class file present in package `/com.testTask.app.api/`.